 Glossy Fresnel – When enabled, uses glossy fresnel to interpolate glossy reflections and refractions.
 It takes the Fresnel equation into account for each "microfacet" of the glossy reflections, rather than just the angle between the viewing ray and the surface normal.
 The most apparent effect is less brightening of the grazing edges as the glossiness is decreased.
 With the regular Fresnel, objects with low glossiness may appear to be unnaturally bright and "glowing" at the edges.
 The Glossy Fresnel calculations make this effect more natural.

 Lock Fresnel IOR to Refraction IOR – Allows the user to unlock the Fresnel IOR parameter for finer control over the reflections.
-When this is enabled, the Fresnel IOR will be locked to the Refraction IOR.
+When this is enabled, the Fresnel IOR is locked to the Refraction IOR.

 Fresnel IOR – The IOR to use when calculating Fresnel reflections.
 Normally this is locked to the Refraction IOR parameter, but you can unlock it for finer control. .

 Subdivs – Controls the quality of glossy reflections.
-Lower values will render faster, but the result will be more noisy.
+Lower values render faster, but the result is more noisy.
 Higher values take longer, but produce smoother results.
 Note that this parameter is available for changing only when Use Local Subdivs is enabled in the DMC Sampler.

 Anisotropy – Determines the shape of the highlight.
 A value of 0.0 means isotropic highlights.
 Negative and positive values simulate "brushed" surfaces.